Charles Edensor Heathcote: Early military career

+First World War

-He was promoted to the rank of major in November 1913, and served during the First World War, between 1914 and 1918.
-He departed for France with the 2nd Battalion, King's Own Yorkshire Light Infantry, on 31 October 1914, serving as a Company Commander and rising to be Commanding Officer.
+He served during the First World War, between 1914 and 1918.
+He departed for France with the 2nd Battalion, KOYLI, on 31 October 1914, serving as a company commander and rising to be commanding officer of the battalion.
 He served at the Battle of Mons, the Battle of Le Cateau, the First Battle of the Marne, the First Battle of the Aisne, at the First Battle of Ypres, and was wounded at Battle of Messines.

-He rejoined the 2nd Battalion, King's Own Yorkshire Light Infantry at the Front in April 1915, fought in the Second Battle of Ypres, and was Commanding Officer of the Battalion again between May and September 1915.
+He rejoined the 2nd KOYLI at the Front in April 1915, fought in the Second Battle of Ypres, and was CO of the battalion again between May and September.

-In September 1915, Heathcote became commanding officer of the 4th Battalion, Royal Lincolnshire Regiment, fighting at the Battle of Loos and during the Battle of the Hohenzollern Redoubt.
-He served in Egypt as part of the Suez Canal Defence Force, and in France at the Battle of Vimy Ridge until May 1916, when he was appointed as brigadier general and given command of the 7th Infantry Brigade, leading the brigade through further Vimy operations, and at the Battle of the Somme.
-He was next given command of the 9th Battalion, King's Own Yorkshire Light Infantry, with whom he fought in the Somme operations in September 1916, when he was wounded.
+In September 1915, Heathcote became CO of the 4th Battalion, Lincolnshire Regiment (later the Royal Lincolnshire Regiment), fighting at the Battle of Loos and during the Battle of the Hohenzollern Redoubt.
+He served in Egypt as part of the Suez Canal Defence Force, and in France at the Battle of Vimy Ridge.

+In May 1916, when he was appointed as brigadier general and given command of the 7th Infantry Brigade, leading the brigade through further Vimy operations, and at the Battle of the Somme.
+He was next given command of the 9th (Service) Battalion, KOYLI, with whom he fought in the Somme operations in September 1916, when he was wounded.
 Upon his return to the Front in early 1917, Heathcote was appointed to command the 7th Battalion, Royal Leicestershire Regiment, and fought with it throughout the Battle of Arras.

 In May 1917, he went to Egypt in order to command the 231st Infantry Brigade, which he commanded during the Battle of Beersheba and the Battle of Hareira and Sheria, operations to the west of Jerusalem, and in the subsequent capture of Jerusalem, as well as in fighting on the Nablus Road.
 He then took the 231st Brigade to the Western Front, where it went into battle south of Merville, Nord, in September 1918.
 From then until the end of hostilities in November 1918, the brigade was constantly in action, participating in the Second Battle of the Somme and the attack on the Hindenburg Line, east of Ronssoy and Templeux-le-Guérard, in addition to the fighting which resulted in the re-occupation of the Aubers Ridge and Lille, and the fall of Tournai.